pmuellr/jsadl/test/PGAccelerometer2.md

 #-------------------------------------------------------------------------------
-@jsadl AccelerometerValue
+@jsadl AccelerometerSuccess

 onSuccess callback function that provides the `Acceleration` information.

-@jsdl-parms
+@jsdl acceleration

-* acceleration  The acceleration at a single moment in time.
+The acceleration at a single moment in time.
 (Acceleration)

 Example
 -------